madc/Miki/readme.md

 ###Pages

 The first page of your wiki will be the 'Index'.
 With the default settings, it can be found in 'data/wiki/index.md'.
 To create a new page, exit the index page and insert a markdown link.
 After clicking on the link you will get the mask to create a new page.

+**Hint**
+>Clicking on the page name in header will list all other pages inside the actual category lad allow easy switching.

 **Example**
 ~~~
 [Linkname](pagename)